Valerius/lidar-reader/README.md

 This command line application (CLA) reads UBH files, produced by a UTM-30LX-EW Lidar.
 The program is taylored specifically to process and render the image of a moving vehicle.
 The translations and operations on the data can be found in the help section of the CLA and this readme file.

 ## Important
-- This version of the CLA presupposes a connection to a remote database defined in db_connect.py;
 - All distances are measured in millimeters;
 - The Lidar distance points are converted to coordinates on a 2D Cartesian plane;
 - The Lidar is to be found at the intersection of the x and y axes;